Difference Between CFA and CWM

 What is CFA?

 The certification program is conducted by the American based CFA Institute (formerly the Association for Investment Management and Research, or AIMR).
-This course is an ideal path breaking experience for finance and investment professionals looking for a career boost.
-The course provides a solid foundation in advanced investment analysis and real-world portfolio management which is appreciated by industry insiders on a global level.
-The study format is designed to meet the demands of the growing investment industry looking for sharp skills to accelerate the market growth as well as the company’s.
-Considering this aspect to be a major factor in initiating this course the CFA institute pays utmost regards to ensure the syllabus is updated regularly and continuously meets the demand of the market.
-The course covers topics like investment management, financial analysis, stocks, bonds and derivatives, and provides a generalist knowledge on other areas of finance.
-On successful clearance of the exam the candidate is awarded the right to be a CFA chart holder and is equipped to give advice to companies and institutions like banks, mutual funds, insurance companies and other financial institutions.
+This course is an ideal path-breaking experience for finance and investment professionals looking for a career boost.
+The course provides a solid foundation in advanced investment analysis and real-world portfolio management, which is appreciated by industry insiders globally.
+The study format is designed to meet the demands of the growing investment industry, looking for sharp skills to accelerate market growth and the companies.
+Considering this aspect to be a major factor in initiating this course, the CFA institute pays utmost regards to ensure the syllabus is updated regularly and continuously meets the demand of the market.
+The course covers topics like investment management, financial analysis, stocks, bonds, and derivativesDerivativesDerivatives in finance are financial instruments that derive their value from the value of the underlying asset.
+The underlying asset can be bonds, stocks, currency, commodities, etc. The four types of derivatives are - Option contracts, Future derivatives contracts, Swaps, Forward derivative contracts. , and provides a generalist knowledge on other areas of finance.
+On successful clearance of the exam, the candidate is awarded the right to be a CFA chart holder and is equipped to advise companies and institutions like banks, mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks., insurance companies, and other financial institutions.

 What is CWM?

-The Chartered Wealth Manager is a certification problem suited best for professionals in the field of Wealth Management, Private Banking, Family Offices and Financial Advisory.
+The Chartered Wealth Manager is a certification problem best for professionals in Wealth Management, Private Banking, Family Offices, and Financial Advisory.
 This international certification program is conducted by the American Academy of Financial Management based in the United States.
-The certificate program marks an achievement of excellence and is recognized and accepted worldwide in the finance industry including the Global Wealth Management Industry and the Private Banking Community.
+The certificate program marks excellence and is recognized and accepted worldwide in the finance industry, including the Global Wealth Management Industry and the Private Banking Community.